OSS 117: Cairo, Nest of Spies: Spy genre comparisons

-As a spoof of the spy genre, comparing OSS 117 to James Bond is a near-universal theme with critics but the film also generates comparisons to Maxwell Smart, Austin Powers, and Inspector Clouseau the bumbling French detective in Blake Edwards's The Pink Panther series.
+As a spoof of the spy genre, OSS 117 was frequently compared to James Bond by critics, but the film also drew comparisons to Maxwell Smart, Austin Powers, and Inspector Clouseau, the bumbling French detective in Blake Edwards's The Pink Panther series.

 OSS Agent 117 as the debonair, smartly dressed spy, attracting females at every step in Cairo, has been compared to having "an almost stunning resemblance to the Sean Connery of the Dr. No period, with "not one black shellacked hair out of place", as well as a young Connery in From Russia With Love.
 Among the similarities were, "...hair slicked with Vitalis, the arched eyebrows and the hairline of Sean Connery, as well as the great star's trick of adjusting the knot of his necktie after every exertion".

 The French spy also had a Bond-like air of confidence that in OSS 117: Cairo Nest of Spies is reimagined as an amusing level of arrogance: when informed that his mission is to investigate Jack's death, solve the Suez crisis, monitor the Soviets, foil a coup plot by King Farouk's relatives, quell a Muslim religious rebellion, and bring peace to the Middle East once and for all, he replies "No problem".

 In a 2006 interview, Dujardin said that he studied the habits and dress of similar characters during the 1950s and 60s, especially the French films of Eddie Constantine.
 Ensuring a good portrayal, both he and Hazanavicius would refer to James Bond's behavior during the filming, saying "A little bit of Sean [Connery] here, and a lot of bullshit there."